rohitrao1988-cmyk/releasenotes/index.md

 **End of Privacy Policy**

-*This Privacy Policy is provided as a template and demonstration of DocScan(free)'s commitment to user privacy.
+*This Privacy Policy is provided as a template and demonstration of ScanXpress's commitment to user privacy.
 For legal advice, consult with a qualified attorney.*